Winifred Shantz Award for Ceramics

-The Canadian Clay & Glass Gallery is thrilled to announce that Sami Tsang of Toronto, ON is the winner of the 25th Annual Winifred Shantz Award for Ceramics.
-Tsang will receive a $10,000 prize, which will support the development of her career at this critical time.
+The Canadian Clay & Glass Gallery is delighted to announce that Erin Berry of Victoria, BC is the winner of the 2026 Winifred Shantz Award for Ceramics.
+Berry will receive a $10,000 prize, which will support the development of her career at this critical time.

 The only national award for emerging ceramic artists in Canada, the Winifred Shantz Award is a prestigious honour.
-Presented through an ongoing partnership with The Keith & Winifred Shantz Fund for the Arts held at Waterloo Region Community Foundation, winners and finalists of the award are recognized as the best and brightest of the future of Canadian ceramic art.
+Presented through an ongoing partnership with the Keith and Winifred Shantz Fund for the Arts held at Waterloo Region Community Foundation, winners and finalists of the award are recognized as the best and brightest of the future of Canadian ceramic art.

-We are pleased to celebrate this year’s Shantz Award runner-up, Corwyn Lund (Toronto, ON), who will receive a $5,000 prize.
-We also celebrate the achievement of the finalists for this year’s award: Etty Anderson (Montréal, QC), Gloria Han (Coquitlam, BC), and Gayle Uyagaqi Kabloona (Ottawa, ON).
+We are pleased to celebrate this year’s Shantz Award runner-up, Etty Anderson (Montréal, QC), who will receive a $5,000 prize.
+We also celebrate the achievement of the finalists for this year’s award: Mariana Bolaños Inclan (Toronto, ON), Undine Foulds (Halifax, NS), and Parvin Peivandi (Vancouver, BC).
 Each finalist will receive a prize of $1,000 to further their practice.

 Jurors